awneshsingh/PC428-Tropical-Meteorology/README.md

 ### netcdf4

-[netcdf4](https://github.com/Unidata/netcdf4-python) allows you to read and write netcdf files (version 3 and 4 supported), install it by:
+[netcdf4](https://github.com/Unidata/netcdf4-python) allows you to read and write netcdf files (version 3 and 4 supported), install it by typing:

 ```
 $ conda install netcdf4